-The Brantley County Assessor's office is now open to the public on a limited basis.
-Any customer must adhere to the requirements to enter the building.
+The Brantley County Assessor's office is now open to the public.
 The office hours are Monday through Friday, 8am to 4:30pm.

-We encourage taxpayers to utilize our online services as part of the recommendations for social distancing.
+We encourage taxpayers to utilize our online services.
 On our website www.brantleycountyqpublic.net you have access to property records, Homestead applications, CUVA, FLPA applications.

 Board of Assessors: